mola/coding_guidelines/cxx/style_guide.md

   }
   ```

-- Add a comment to the **end of a namespace** which helps the readability and
+- Add a comment to the **end of a namespace** which helps to improve the
-  makes it easier to find out which brace closes a namespace.
+  readability as it is easier to find out which brace closes a namespace.

   ```cpp
   namespace foo {